xbrlus/acfr/validation/README.md

 # Using ACFR-MI validations with Arelle

-### Install and confirm the ACFR-MI Arelle plugin

 Download and install the [Arelle open source XBRL processor](https://arelle.org/pub)

-[Download](https://github.com/xbrlus/acfr/raw/master/validation/ACFR-MI-plugin.zip) and extract or copy the
-- [ACFR-MI.py](https://github.com/xbrlus/acfr/raw/master/validation/ACFR-MI.py) to the `/plugin/`**`validate`** folder where Arelle is installed
-- [acfrMIRulesetMap.json](https://github.com/xbrlus/acfr/raw/master/validation/acfrMIRulesetMap.json) to the `/plugin/`**`xule`** folder where Arelle is installed

-From a command prompt, browse to the location of Arelle on the computer and run `arelleCmdLine --plugin validate/ACFR-MI` (Linux) or `.\arellecmdline.exe --plugin validate/ACFR-MI` (Windows).

-You should see an activation message for the plugin:
-`
-[info] Activation of plug-in ACFR-MI Rules Validator successful, version Check version using Tools->ACFR-MI->Version on the GUI or --ACFR-MI-version on the command line. - validate/ACFR-MI
-`
+## Run with compiled Xule rules from a command prompt ([What's Xule](https://xbrl.us/xule)?)
 The minimum parameters that need to be passed are the following:
-* **`--plugins validate/ACFR-MI`** : Loads the ACFR-MI plugin.
-The SEC transformations are also needed for Inline XBRL filings.
-Both plugins can be specified using **--plugins "validate/ACFR-MI|transforms/SEC"**.
-The pipe character `|` separates the plugins.
-Specifying the SEC transforms plugins will have no affect on traditional XBRL filings, so it can be included for all SEC filings.
+* **`--xule-rule-set`** : The location of the compiled Xule ruleset.zip validations used to evaluate the filing.
 * **`-f`** : The location of the instance file to be evaluated.
 This will take a zip file, XML instance or inline XBRL file.
-* **`-v`**: Instructs the processor to validate the filing including running the ACFR-MI rules.
+* **`-v`**: Instructs the processor to validate the filing with the compiled rule set.

 A typical command line syntax for Arelle is as follows (including optional parameters defined below:

-`
-.\arellecmdline.exe --plugins "validate/ACFR-MI|transforms/SEC" -f {instance file or zip file} -v --noCertificateCheck --logFile {log file name}
+`.\arellecmdline.exe --xule-rule-set {compiled rule set file as a .zip} -f {instance file or zip file} -v --noCertificateCheck --logFile {log file name}`
-`

 **Example:**
-`
+Results for this command will display in the terminal window because no log file is defined:

-.\arellecmdline.exe --plugins "validate/ACFR-MI|transforms/SEC" -f https://xbrlus.github.io/acfr/samples/68/SOUTHHAVEN.htm -v --xule-time .005 --xule-debug --noCertificateCheck --logFile C:/output.xml
+`.\arellecmdline.exe --plugins xule --xule-rule-set https://github.com/xbrlus/acfr/raw/master/validation/acfr-mi-v0.3-ruleset.zip -f https://xbrlus.github.io/acfr/samples/67/Ogemaw-20190930.htm -v --xule-time .005 --xule-debug --noCertificateCheck`
-`

 In addition the following optional parameters can be passed: